 Southampton may not be your quintessential romantic-weekend destination, but if you need to spend time with local friends or family, or if a night or two ties in with a cruise or visiting the Isle of Wight, The Pig in the Wall is a stylish home from home that definitely allows you to enjoy the very best of this coastal city.
 History buffs will be impressed at being set right in the third longest uninterrupted stretch of mediaeval defensive walling in Great Britain: just follow the signposts for the wall walk and see buildings that date from 1180.
 The 15th-century Tudor House around the corner is the real timber-beamed deal with an interesting museum and calendar of events.
 WestQuay Shopping Centre is on its doorstep, as well as the likes of mega-stores John Lewis and Ikea, so there’s all-you-could-need high-street-shopping convenience if not cutting-edge boutique chic.
 For cinema screens and other recreational facilities, head to Ocean Village, the nearby action-packed marina.
 Book tickets for the Mayflower Theatre to see musical, opera and ballet performances.
 SeaCity Museum has made waves for its impressive Titanic exhibition which opened to mark the centenary of the ship's departure from Southampton.
 The Motor Museum in Beaulieu cannot be beaten for vintage-car displays.
 Catch a ferry from across the street to the Isle of Wight.
 Drive onto the Red Funnel to get to East Cowes or hop on the Red Jet high-speed passenger ferry and rock up at Ryde.

 Seek out the mock mini Indian-pavillion-inspired exterior near Southampton Docks: the curries at Kuti’s are legion and authentically delicious.
-Make sure for at least one dinner you cadge a lift in one of the hotel’s Land Rovers and get free transfer to big sis, The Pig, half an hour away.
+Make sure for at least one dinner you drive over to big sis, The Pig, half an hour away.
 The original restaurant with rooms from the litter, it is an exemplum of the plot-to-plate schtick, with most of the menu sourced within a 25-mile radius from forest to sea and with a forager and kitchen gardener happily in cahoots with chef James Golding.

 ‘Southampton, you say?
 How divine – a weekend on Long Island living the high falutin’ life of the Great Gatsby.
 Wait: Southampton, England?
 For a weekend break?
 But we don’t have a cruise ship to catch.’